Climate Action

 At adidas, we have set ambitious targets and developed a comprehensive roadmap to achieve a meaningful emission reduction.
 We also recognize the need to address potential additional emissions resulting from business- and production growth to stay on track with our goals.

-We actively explore cutting-edge solutions with the potential to reduce our environmental impact, including, among others, renewable feedstocks like algae-derived materials, carbon capture and utilization,11 lower carbon coloration technologies and alternative energy sources such as hydrogen.
+We actively explore cutting-edge solutions with the potential to reduce our environmental impact, including, among others, renewable feedstocks like algae-derived materials, carbon capture and utilizationCarbon capture and utilization (CCU)A process in which CO2 is removed from the atmosphere and then used to produce a new material/product (aligned with SBTi, 2025). , lower carbon coloration technologies and alternative energy sources such as hydrogen.
 Additionally, we are monitoring advancements in textile-to-textile recycling, regenerative agriculture, and innovative business models such as repair services.
 Our approach involves assessing and investing in scalable innovations, collaborating with industry partners, and adapting to technological and regulatory developments.
 By balancing immediate actions with long-term innovation, we are aiming to drive meaningful change.

 Scope 1 & 2 Initiatives (3% reduction)